oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-41-edge-object.md

 An `edge` object **SHALL** contain a property named `sourceNodeId` whose value is a string that identifies the source node (the node at which the edge starts).
 It **SHALL** equal the `id` property ([sec](#node-object--id-property)) of one of the `node` objects ([sec](#node-object)) in `theGraph`.
 It **MAY** equal the id of any node within `theGraph`, regardless of nesting (see [sec](#children-property)).

-> EXAMPLE: In this example, an edge connects two nodes defined in unrelated nested graphs.
+> EXAMPLE 1: In this example, an edge connects two nodes defined in unrelated nested graphs.
 >
 > ```json
 > {                             # A graph object (§3.39).